Wolves in Wisconsin

 We support non-lethal measures and education to promote coexistence within rural communities and targeted lethal measures as a last resort.

-Please call Governor Evers' office at 608-266-1212 as soon as possible and ask him to veto this bill.
-SB139 will force the WDNR state agency to put an arbitrary cap on the number of wolves in Wisconsin that will then trigger and justify more killing of wolves.
+SB139 would have forced the WI DNR to put an arbitrary cap on the number of wolves in Wisconsin that would then trigger and justify more killing of wolves.
 There is NO other species in Wisconsin that has a cap on their population and there is no science that supports this.
 Wolves manage their own population in Wisconsin without our interference.

 12/14/23